 Immunotherapies used to treat blood cancer

-How immunotherapy works
+How does immunotherapy work?

-Each of the different types of immunotherapy work in a different way to boost the immune system:
+Each of the different types of immunotherapy work in a different way to boost the immune system.